Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Method

-Two different NN representations of the EOS are investigated: \begin{description} \item[NNEOSA] Type A NN only outputs the pressure.
-Its gradient can be computed using the backpropagation algorithm, but the error of the derivatives is not taken into account during the training process. \item[NNEOSB] Type B NN has three output neurons, for the pressure and its derivatives respectively.
-Therefore the loss of all three values is minimized simultaneously during training. \end{description} The NNEOS layouts for each type are summarized in Tab.~\ref{tab:NNconfigurations}.
-Comparing to the test dataset, the difference in the error of the returned pressure $p$ is within the same order of magnitude for both networks, but it is approximately twice as large for NNEOSA in both the $L_1$ and $L_\infty$ norms.
+The NNEOS layouts for each type are summarized in Table~\ref{tab:NNconfigurations} {and NNEOSB is visualized on the left of Figure \ref{fig:NNs}}. {For the training, an initial learning rate of the Adam optimizer~\cite{Kingma.22.12.2014} is set to {$1\cdot10^{-4}$ ($6\cdot10^{-4}$)} for the training of NNEOSA (NNEOSB) and automatically adapted when saturations of the error on the training dataset occurred.
+The training is completed when the training error does not continue to decrease even after learning rate adaptions} {(see Appendix \ref{app:training} for an example of the training of NNEOSA).} Comparing to the test dataset {after training}, the difference in the error of the returned pressure $p$ is within the same order of magnitude for both networks, but it is approximately twice as large for NNEOSA in both the $L_1$ and $L_\infty$ norms.
 As expected, NNEOSB returns much more accurate values for the derivatives of the pressure as, unlike NNEOSA, it is specifically trained to return these as outputs.
-As measured in the $L_1$-norm ($L_\infty$-norm) we find that the error in the derivative $\chi$ in NNEOSB is a factor of ${\sim}12$ ($354$) smaller than that of NNEOSA, and a factor of $\sim 34$ ($124$) smaller for the derivative $\kappa$.
+As measured in the $L_1$-norm ($L_\infty$-norm), we find that the error in the derivative $\chi$ in NNEOSB is a factor of ${\sim}12$ ($354$) smaller than that of NNEOSA and a factor of $\sim$34 ($124$) smaller for the derivative $\kappa$.